Daemonite/material/docs/4.6/components/navbar.md

 ### External content

-Sometimes you want to use the collapse plugin to trigger hidden content elsewhere on the page.
+Sometimes you want to use the collapse plugin to trigger a container element for content that structurally sits outside of the `.navbar` .
 Because our plugin works on the `id` and `data-target` matching, that's easily done!

 {% capture example %}
 <div class="pos-f-t">